In this article

 There are two ways that alcohol alters the body’s ability to metabolize certain antidepressants:

-Alcohol consumption while taking antidepressants can lead to a variety of adverse side effects.
-In addition, antidepressants can end up strengthening the effects of alcohol, increasing impairment.
+Alcohol consumption while taking antidepressants can lead to various negative side effects.
+Antidepressants can strengthen the effects of alcohol, increasing impairment.

-For example, alcohol and certain antidepressants both have sedative effects, which can combine when taken together.
-When combining alcohol with MAOIs, there is an increased risk of dangerously high blood pressure.
+For example, some antidepressants have sedative effects, which can combine when taken with alcohol.
+Combining alcohol with MAOIs, can lead to high blood pressure.

-More serious side effects of mixing alcohol and antidepressants include greater risk of impulsive and violent behavior.
+Additional side effects include greater risk of impulsive and violent behavior.

 Drinking alcohol can undermine treatment for depression since alcohol is a depressant.